 Some bandage types are designed for a specific purpose, for example, triangular bandage slings for supporting broken arms, or roller bandages for dressing wounds.
 These types of bandages are ineffective when used for other purposes, which could affect recovery.

-Therefore, it's vital that people understand the different types of bandages and dressings available, and how they should be used when administering basic first aid.
+It's vital that people understand the different types of bandages and dressings available, and how they should be used when administering basic first aid.
+In this article, we describe some of the most common types of bandages and dressing, along with how to apply different types of bandages and the kinds of injuries they’re best suited for.

 Roller bandages are the type of bandage you're most likely to need if you're treating a cut or scrape.
-They're usually made from a lightweight and breathable cotton gauze, and are used to hold other dressings against wounds.
+They're usually made from lightweight and breathable cotton gauze and are used to hold other dressings against wounds.

-However, roller bandages can also be made from crepe, which gives them more elasticity, meaning they can be used to support joints or apply pressure to an open wound to stem the flow of blood.
+However, roller bandages can also be made from crepe, which gives them more elasticity so they can be used to support joints or apply pressure to an open wound to stem the flow of blood.
 This makes them very useful in emergency situations.

 Roller bandages will typically look like tightly rolled white cotton cylinders when you're looking for them in a first aid kit, usually inside a sterile plastic packet.